mritogether/mritogether.github.io/index.md

 * Wellbeing and inclusive research practices
 * Challenges in open deep-learning research
 * Data sharing
-* Open Science and Open Development from a vendors' perspective
+* Open science and open development from a vendors' perspective
 * The reproducibility crisis
-* Open publication
+* Alternative publication models

 ## When?